1447 Nautical Chart Returns to the Island: Sotheby's Purchase Secures Cultural Treasure for the Museu de Mallorca

 Island council buys cartographer's sheet by Pere Rosell at a London auction – Exhibition venue: Museu de Mallorca

-At the end of the Rambla, where the trams click softly and the scent of coffee from the cafés on the Passeig des Born still drifts into the cool air, a small piece of history felt noticeably closer on Tuesday evening: the island council acquired a nautical sheet from 1447 at an auction in London.
+At the end of the Rambla, where the trams click softly and the scent of coffee from the cafés on the Passeig des Born still drifts into the cool air, a small piece of history felt noticeably closer on Tuesday evening: the island council acquired a nautical sheet from 1447 at an auction in London, as detailed in a report on the Consell's purchase of the 1447 chart.
 The panel, drawn by the cartographer Pere Rosell, will from now on be made accessible to the public at the Museu de Mallorca.

 The paper dates from the 15th century and shows large parts of the Mediterranean; the outline of the Italian peninsula with Sicily is clearly recognizable.
 Experts value such sheets not only for their age but also for the information they provide about contemporary routes, ports and the knowledge of sailors.
 According to the meeting, the island administration paid around €700,000 at the London auction to prevent the document from permanently passing into private hands.